edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

     </Callout>

+4. Define one or more host(s).
+Each host determines how {{ PRODUCT }} will communicate with your web server(s).
-7. In the **Name** option, type a hostname or IP address that points to your web server(s).
+    1. In the **Origin Hostname** option, type a hostname or IP address that points to your web server(s).
-8. Set the **Port** option to the port over which our network will serve traffic to the above hostname or IP address.
+    2. Optional.
+Set the **Port** option to the port over which our network will serve traffic to the above hostname or IP address.
-9. Set the **Scheme** option to always serve traffic to your hosts over HTTPS, HTTP, or to match the client's scheme.
+    3. Set the **Scheme** option to always serve traffic to your hosts over HTTPS, HTTP, or to match the client's scheme.
-10. Optional.
+    4. Optional.
 If you would like to override the client's `Host` header, set the **Override Host Header** option to the desired hostname.
-11. Optional.
-Add another host to this origin configuration by clicking **+ Add Host** and then performing steps 7 - 10.
+    5. Optional.
+Add another host to this origin configuration by clicking **+ Add Host** and then performing steps 4.1 - 4.4.
-12. Optional.
-Expand the **Origin TLS Settings** section to define TLS settings for this origin configuration.
+5. Optional.
+Define TLS settings for this origin configuration.
+Expand the **Origin TLS Settings** section.
     1. Enable SNI by toggling the **Use SNI** option to the on position (ICON PLACEHOLDER) and then defining the hostname that will be sent as a SNI hint during the TLS handshake.

     <Callout type="info">